Flow-IPC/ipc/README.md

 end-to-end zero-copy performance, a large amount of difficult code would be required, including management of SHM segments whose names and cleanup have to be coordinated between the 2 applications.
-Even *without* zero-copy -- i.e., simply `::write()`ing a copy of the capnp serialization of `req_msg` to and `::read()`ing `rsp` from a Unix domain socket FD -- sufficiently robust code would be significant in length and complexity;
+Even *without* zero-copy -- i.e., simply `::write()`ing a copy of the capnp serialization of `req_msg` to and `::read()`ing `rsp` from a Unix domain socket FD -- sufficiently robust code would be non-trivial to write;
 and challenging to make reusable.

 The preceding example was chosen for 2 reasons:
   - *Performance*: It demonstrates the performance benefits of end-to-end zero-copy.
-  - *capnp integration*: It shows what it's like to transmit capnp-encoded structures using Flow-IPC.
-(Plus a quick look at session management.)
+  - *capnp integration*: It shows what it's like to transmit capnp-encoded structures using Flow-IPC, plus a look at session/channel management and channel features like request/response.

-## So Flow-IPC is for sending Cap'n Proto messages?
+## So Flow-IPC is for transmitting Cap'n Proto messages?

 Yes... but only among other things!
-  - It can transmit native C++ data structures (including STL-compliant containers and pointers); native handles (FDs);
+  - It transmits native C++ data structures (including STL-compliant containers and pointers); native handles (FDs);
-    and binary blobs at a lower layer.
-Schema-based data structures are not an ideal representation for many algorithms!
+    and (at a lower layer) binary blobs.
+Schema-based data structures are not always an ideal representation for many algorithms!
     - *Without Flow-IPC*: Transmitting such objects "by hand" ranges from annoying (blobs) to super-annoying (FDs) to really, really difficult (STL-compliant nested structures).
-  - It makes the act of opening IPC communication channels (and SHM arenas) easy.
-Merely name your two apps and open a *session*.
-The *session* is a conversation context between the two processes.
+  - It makes opening IPC communication channels (and SHM arenas if desired) easy.
+One side of this is demonstrated in the above example: Merely name your two apps and open a *session*.
-    Now *channels* can be opened/closed at any time, off this `Session` object -- no naming decisions to make or native APIs to remember.
-You can also optionally have N channels pre-opened for you and ready to go.
+    Now *channels* can be opened/closed at any time, and/or ready at session start (as shown above).
-    (In fact that's the easiest approach and often sufficient.)
-    - *Without Flow-IPC*: You must name every socket and MQ and SHM segment, and this name must be known on both sides;
-      you must arrange a connect-accept setup of some kind; open/create (and later clean-up) SHM segments;
+    - *Without Flow-IPC*: You must name ~every socket and MQ and SHM segment, and this name must be known on both sides but not conflict; you must arrange a connect-accept setup of some kind; open/create (and later clean-up) SHM segments; invoke `mmap()`.
-      invoke `mmap()`.
 It is a ton of busy-work with many corner cases.
   - For safety/auth, one specifies 1 of 3 presets that will govern permissions settings applied to various OS object
-    underneath: *unrestricted*, *shared-user* (all applications have same user ID), or shared-group (all applications have same group ID but differing user IDs).
+    underneath: *unrestricted*, *shared-user* (all applications have same user ID), or *shared-group* (all applications have same group ID but differing user IDs).
+We chose the latter above (`S_GROUP_ACCESS`).
-    - *Without Flow-IPC*: Sometimes treated as an afterthought, serious server applications will need to specify permissions masks on each individual OS object (SHM segment handle, POSIX MQ handle, stream-socket, etc.).
+    - *Without Flow-IPC*: Sometimes treated as an afterthought, serious server applications need to specify permission masks on each individual OS object (SHM segment handle, POSIX MQ handle, stream-socket, etc.).

-That said, Flow-IPC provides API entry points at every layer of operation.
+Flow-IPC provides API entry points at every layer of operation.
 Flow-IPC is *not* designed as merely a "black box" of capabilities.
 E.g., for advanced users:
-  - Various lower-level APIs, such as low-level transports (Unix domain sockets, MQs) and SHM operations can be accessed directly.
-You can also plug-in your own.
+  - Various lower-level APIs, such as low-level transports (Unix domain sockets, MQs) and SHM operations, can be accessed directly.
+You can also plug-in your own transports.
+    - (Networked channels and sessions are in the works.)
-  - By implementing or accessing some of the handful of key concepts, you can customize behaviors at all layers, including serialization-memory backing, additional SHM providers, and C-style native data structures that use raw pointers.
+  - By implementing/accessing some of the handful of key C++ concepts, you can customize behaviors at all layers, including serialization-memory backing, additional SHM providers, and C-style native data structures that use raw pointers.